 The best way to get a handle on what this looks like is to close your computer and walk to a classroom that already has a differentiated practice in place.
 No one at your school runs multiple groups?
 Ask your administrator to let you visit another school and watch it.
 They won’t let you?
 Take a darn sick day then!
 Seriously, this is essential.
 Watching an experienced teacher in action will answer way more questions than reading about it will.

 If a student can already score 85% to 100% on material that I have not taught, it’s fair to say that they don’t need my lessons!
 So, I need to be pre-assessing.
 Benefits of pre-assessment:

-- Students who already know material are allowed to work on challenging, independent projects.
+- Students who already know material are allowed to work on something appropriate to their ability.

 - On-level students receive instruction in a smaller group.

 - Everyone works at their level, reducing behavior problems and boredom while increasing learning.

 My school’s math program happened to have two versions of each test, a multiple-choice and an open-answer version.
 We all used the open-ended version as a pre-assessment.
 This way, it reduced students’ chances of working backward or otherwise fudging their way to success.
 I don’t want kids accidentally testing out.

 Note: You don’t have to use the whole test!
 Grab the hardest questions that represent the material well.
 If kids can get the tough parts right, we don’t really need to ask the easy questions.
 Teachers I worked with called this “The Hardest Five.”
 They’d pick the hardest five questions from a lesson or chapter and use those for their pre-assessment.

 Don’t have an open-ended version?
 A teacher I knew just photocopied the multiple-choice test, but covered the multiple-choice answers with a post-it.
 Boom.
 Instant open-ended version!

 Use as much of your base program as possible.
 It’ll save you lots of time and align well with your daily instruction.